lucatode/DownloadDashboardAndService/README.md

   - Recive and store data
   - Retrive data
   - Retriving downloads count per country
-  - (On working) Retriving downloads count for a specific country
+  - Retriving downloads count per country with details
   - (TODO) Retriving downloads count per time of the day
   - (TODO) Retriving downloads count for a specific time of the day